-Troy Cusson, instructional design manager for CPS, was introduced to the Tumaini School during his first trip to Tanzania in 2013 when he climbed Mt.
+Troy Cusson, instructional design manager for AOE, was introduced to the Tumaini School during his first trip to Tanzania in 2013 when he climbed Mt.
 Kilimanjaro and Mt.
 Meru with Journeys of Inspiration.

 During this trip, Troy says Journeys of Inspiration was transitioning from an organization that gave inspirational adventures to the not-for-profit Journeys of Solutions, which provides individuals from around the world with avenues to give back and help those in need.
 Troy adds that the organization matches individuals who want to help in some way with deserving projects around the world, many of which were in locations that were visited by people during their Journeys of Inspiration excursions, including the Tumaini Junior School.

 What attracted Troy to the school was its educational model.

 Founded by Modest Bayo and his wife Lightness, the school began in their home with just 17 students in 2004.
 As a young man Modest’s goal was to be a teacher, but he entered the safari business as a guide because it paid much better.
 Once established as a guide, Modest returned to his commitment to education and was motivated to found a primary school that would help his community.

 “They realize, as many do, that education is the key that will help open up many doors for thier students,” says Troy.
 “Education also offers an opportunity to improve their lives and the lives of their families.
 The problem is they have far, far less resources than many in the world do.”